bryal/Helion/README.md

 cargo build --release
 ```

-Helion depends on se_rs_ial, which is unstable.
-As such, Rust Nightly is needed to build the software.

 Only Windows is supported at this time, as dxgcap is Windows only and I have not yet added support for any linux screen capturing.